Even Washington’s European Vassal States Are Now Denouncing Trump’s Extrajudicial Killings on the High Seas

 Nonetheless Petro has raised his voice on some of the biggest issues of our time, including Israel’s genocide in Gaza, the failure of the US-led war on drugs, the destruction of the Amazon rainforest, and now Trump’s extrajudicial killings in the Caribbean and Pacific.
 Here he is blasting the US government for threatening to destroy Colombia and Venezuela as a blatant diversion from the Epstein pedophilia scandal:

-As we have argued for the past three years, Washington’s rapidly escalating war against drugs is a war of pretext.
-The real motives are the same as always — to reimpose US control over the region’s resources, remove left-leaning governments that seek to offer a fairer economic system, and rebuild US strategic dominance over its so-called “back yard”, at the expense of its main rivals, China, Russia and the BRICS association.
+As we have argued for the past three years, Washington’s escalating war against the drugs cartels is essentially a war of pretext.
+The real motives are the same as always — to smash and grab the region’s resources; to remove left-leaning governments that seek to create a more equitable economic system; and to rebuild US strategic and military dominance over its so-called “back yard”, at the expense of its main rivals, China, Russia and the BRICS association.

 But it is also a war of distraction, a Wag-the-Dog conflict.
 In the Hollywood movie of that name, the president is caught making advances on an underage girl inside the Oval Office less than two weeks before the election, so his spin doctors construct a fictional war in Albania to divert the public’s attention.

-In this real life story, the president is protecting a pedophile ring that, to all intents and purposes, was operating as a blackmail operation for Israeli intelligence.
-In order to divert attention from the growing scandal, in which close colleagues, associates and donors of the president are almost certainly implicated, the president appears to be launching a real war against not just one country but a vast region that straddles two continents.
+In this real life story, the president is protecting a pedophile ring run by a now-deceased close friend of his that, to all intents and purposes, operated as an Israeli intelligence operation.
+In order to divert attention from the growing scandal, in which colleagues, associates and donors of the president are almost certainly implicated, the president appears to be launching a real war against not just one country but a vast region that straddles two continents.

-Reality sometimes is not just stranger than fiction, it can be a lot darker.
+Reality sometimes is not just stranger than fiction, it can be a whole lot darker.

 Is anybody specifically and credibly (witness statements and evidence, not hearsay) alleging that Trump has slept with underage women?
 I am not aware they are so for me the final paragraph here oversteps the mark….